Information updated March 2022

 Call city hall for days and times the site will be open for use.

-Lester Prairie residents can rent the room for $150.
+Lester Prairie residents can rent the room for $150 plus tax.
 For non-residents, the rent is $225.
-A $300 damage deposit is required, and those using the room are responsible for cleanup.
+A $300 damage deposit is required and those using the room are responsible for cleanup.

-Alcohol may be provided for guests at private functions, but may not be sold in the facility.
+Alcohol may be provided for guests at private functions, but may not be sold in this facility.

-Anyone who would like more information, or to rent the room, may contact the city office during regular business hours.
+Anyone who would like more information, or to rent any of the rooms, may contact the city office during regular business hours.